-How did you find out about Health and Hope?
+How did you find out about Health & Hope UK?

 I found out about the work through my church, Coast Family Church in Cornwall.
 The Church supported Dr Sasa and I was inspired by what I heard about the work of Health and Hope.
 A few years ago, Dr Sasa came and spoke at the church and it was inspirational – and I thought, ‘let’s do something’.